Snow White (2025 film): Filming

-Filming for Snow White was originally set to begin in March 2020 in Vancouver, British Columbia, and Los Angeles, California, but it was delayed to July 2020 due to the COVID-19 pandemic.
-In August 2021, it was announced that filming would take place in the United Kingdom from March to July 2022.
-Principal photography began on March 7, 2022.
+Filming took place in London, England from March to July 2022.

 A fire damaged the production set on March 15 at Pinewood Studios; the stage was under construction when a tree caught fire according to a worker, leading to the blaze.
 A source from Disney confirmed that "no filming was underway".
 The shooting schedule was also reconfigured for Zegler to travel to Los Angeles to present at the 94th Academy Awards ceremony on March 27, in support of her West Side Story colleagues.
 While Zegler was attending the ceremony, Gadot began filming her scenes.
 Unlike in the original, her character sings and dances.
 On April 22, Gadot confirmed that she had completed filming her scenes, much later adding that she enjoyed playing the role of the first Disney villain and that she was able to make a more dramatic role by changing her voice due to the film being a musical.
 On July 13, Zegler revealed that filming had wrapped.
 Mandy Moore, known for her work on La La Land, choreographed the musical sequences.

 Disney was unsatisfied with the film's original cut and ordered reshoots, which took place in June 2024.
 The resulting cut of the film replaced some of the originally intended ending with a new scene involving the Evil Queen and the Magic Mirror.
 The track "Snow White Returns" was also a late addition to the film.
-Much of the plotline involving the bandits was excised, as was a song titled "Hidden in My Heart", which was described by The New York Times as a "second-act…tear-jerker sung by one of the dwarfs."
+Much of the plotline involving the bandits was excised, as was a song titled "Hidden in My Heart", which was described by The New York Times as a "second-act…tear-jerker sung by one of the miners."
 Visual effects for the film were provided by Moving Picture Company, Framestore, Day For Nite, Passion Pictures, Vitality Visual Effects, Cheap Shot VFX, Lola Visual Effects, and Crafty Apes.